 This invention comes with a unique floating aid mechanism.
 It is a thought-provoking combination of creativity and physics.
 I consulted Google to learn more but the search engine provided materials containing the intricacies of Archimedes’ principle and other scientific phenomena I wasn’t in a mood to study.

 As mentioned above, I was there to kick back, relax and sip some coffee while enjoying the cool breeze from the lake.
-On the other side of the narrow Muhazi offshoot, I saw the Muhazi Belt trail.
-This off-the-beaten path spans from Gicumbi to Gatsibo.
-One of these days, I will indulge in an adventure ride along the scenic route.
-As usual, I will share my discoveries and observation with you.
+On the other side of this narrow Lake Muhazi offshoot, I saw the Muhazi Belt trail.
+The off-the-beaten path spans from Gicumbi to Gatsibo.